Gunnar Jarring: Diplomatic career

 Jarring entered the Swedish diplomatic service and worked for the Swedish foreign service as attaché at their embassy in Ankara in 1940.
-He was head of Department B at the Swedish legation in Tehran in 1941 and acting chargé d'affaires in Tehran and Baghdad in 1945.
-Jarring served as acting first legation secretary in 1945 and acting legation counselor and acting chargé d'affaires in Addis Abeba in 1946.
+He was head of Department B at the Swedish legation in Tehran in 1941 and chargé d'affaires ad interim in Tehran and Baghdad in 1945.
+Jarring served as acting first legation secretary in 1945 and acting legation counselor and chargé d'affaires ad interim in Addis Abeba in 1946.
 Jarring was then Swedish envoy to India in 1948 and to Ceylon in 1950 as well as to Iran, Iraq and Pakistan in 1951.
-He served as Director (Utrikesråd) and head of the Political Department at the Ministry for Foreign Affairs in Stockholm from 1952 to 1956 and as an expert in the United Nations General Assembly in 1955.
+He served as director (utrikesråd) and head of the Political Department at the Ministry for Foreign Affairs in Stockholm from 1952 to 1956 and as an expert in the United Nations General Assembly in 1955.

 After several other diplomatic missions, he was Sweden's Permanent Representative to the United Nations from 1956 to 1958, and sat in the Security Council for the last two of those years.
 He was ambassador to the United States from 1958 to 1964, and to the Soviet Union from 1964 to 1973, as well as Mongolia from 1965 to 1973.
 In that capacity he signed on behalf of his country on the Outer Space Treaty in January 1967.

 After the 1967 Six-Day War and the adoption of UN Security Council Resolution 242, Jarring was appointed by the UN Secretary-General U Thant as a Special Representative of the Secretary-General for the Middle East peace process, the so-called Jarring Mission, during which he worked with the Four Powers who included United States UN Permanent Representative Ambassador Charles W. Yost.
 Jarring's methods of negotiation were used unsuccessfully until the 1973 Yom Kippur War.
 The mission officially lasted until 1991.
 The role of mediator in the Middle East conflict made Jarring decide not to give any interviews or comments, giving him the famous nickname "The Clam", sometimes even "The Super Clam".

 Gunnar Jarring continued to publish studies on Eastern Turkic languages throughout his diplomatic career and after retirement.
 He is one of the few people to ever be mentioned by name in a United Nations Security Council Resolution, appearing in Resolution 331.
 His mention has also been made in the UN Security Councils's Resolution 123 dated 21 February 1957 on the issue of Jammu & Kashmir.

 Personal life

-In 1932, he married Agnes Charlier (born 1909), the daughter of professor Carl Charlier and Siri Dorotea (née Leissner).
+In 1932, he married Agnes Charlier (1909–1999), the daughter of professor Carl Charlier and Siri Dorotea (née Leissner).
 He was the father of Eva (born 1949).